 - Install the new filter with the arrow facing toward the heating system to prevent damage.

-Flat filters need to be replaced once a month, while pleated filters should be used for somewhere in the vicinity of three months.
-You can also buy a washable filter that you can use for about 10 years.
+Flat filters need to be replaced once a month, while pleated filters should last about three months.
 If you have children or pets, you may have to put in a new filter sooner.

 To make changing your filter smoother in the future, use a permanent marker on your heater exterior or ductwork to indicate the airflow direction and filter size.

 Otherwise known as drain pans, condensate pans hold water your heating system pulls from the air.